yoganandc/hacker-feed/README.md

 ### 6. Admin

-Admin accounts are accounts that in addition to the features a regular account has, also can update, and delete all other accounts.
+Admin accounts are accounts have all of the features regular accounts have.
+In addition, they also can update, and delete other accounts.
 They can also create new admin accounts.

 #### Search